modsim/FluxML/README.md

 </metabolitepools>
 ```

-<p align="justify"> The "id" attribute is always required and describe a unique identifier that has to follow the same convections used for identifiers in programming languages.
+<p align="justify"> The "id" attribute is always required and describe a unique identifier that has to follow the same conventions used for identifiers in programming languages.
 The "atoms" attribute indicates the total number of atoms available as labeling positions, while the "cfg" attribute provides additional information about the number of atoms of each chemical element used by the Isotopic Labeling Experiment (ILE).
 For example, the following configuration **"C1H2O3N4"** de- notes that one carbon, two hydrogen, three oxygen and four nitrogen are used by ILE.
 Please note that, If the "atoms" attribute is omitted the metabolite is assumed to have zero labeling positions.
 This allows to model purely stoichiometric networks.
 Analog to the "cfg" attribute, which can also be omitted, in case that, only one chemical element is used.</p>
 <p align="justify">  The pool element may include additional <b>annotations</b>, which can be used to store additional textual information.
-The annotations are not evaluated by the FluxML parser and their content is purly informational.
-The following example illustrates the specification of tree metabolite pools: Fructose-bisphosphate (FBP), Glyceraldehyde 3-phosphate (GAP) and Dihydroxyacetonphosphat (DHAP) modelated by a multiple isotope labeling experiment:</p>
+The annotations are not evaluated by the FluxML parser and their content is purely informational.
+The following example illustrates the specification of tree metabolite pools: Fructose-bisphosphate (FBP), Glyceraldehyde 3-phosphate (GAP) and Dihydroxyacetone phosphate (DHAP) modeled by a multiple isotope labeling experiment:</p>

 ```xml
 <metabolitepools>